Aviancer/amouse/README.md

 A version usable under Linux can be found under the 'linux' subdirectory.

 I wrote this as a prototype before moving on to writing a Raspberry Pico implementation of the same.

+The mouse is by default captured in exclusive mode so you can use it without worrying about sending inputs to the system running it.
+Non-exclusive mode is also supported.

 ## Requirements
 - A working C building environment.